UPPMAX/programming_formalisms/docs/thursday_intro.md

 Today we will:

+???- info "Learning objectives for 'data structures'"

+    - Practice to use classes for expression
+    - Practice to use classes for type safety
+    - Understand difference between composition and aggregation
+    - Practice to use composition for a 'has-a' relationship

 - [Understand data structures](data_structures/README.md)

+???- info "Learning objectives for 'Understand algorithms'"

+    - Understand design by contract
+    - Understand algorithm names increase expressiveness of code
+    - Understand difference between `if` and `assert` in function writing

 - [Understand algorithms](algorithms/README.md)

+???- info "Learning objectives for 'Understand optimisation'"

+    - Understand misconceptions on optimisation
+    - Understand Amdahl's law
+    - Practice to determine the big-O profile of a function
+    - Practice to get a run-time speed profile

 - [Understand optimisation](optimisation/README.md)

 We will be using our shared repository,